Cookies may sound like tasty food, but in this case they are not.

 Please be aware: if you just turn them off that lots of shopping carts and things you log in to will probably stop working.
 If you opt to be asked each time then expect lots of popups - personally I would get tired of these.

 This is done differently in each type of browser - just type the heading of this paragraph plus your browser name.
-An example for Firefox which I use - because it's cool - would be to type in "How to turn off cookies Firefox" into Google.
+An example for Chrome would be to type in "How to turn off cookies Chrome" into a search engine.
 I don't promise that all browsers will give you exactly the options I mention above as I haven't checked them all.

 You can also view the cookies currently stored on your computer and search through them by the website which they belong to.
 So to see any cookies on your computer go in to view your cookies and then type in the name of the website which would have made them and they should show up.
 This is done differently in each type of browser - just type the heading of this paragraph plus your browser name.
-An example for Firefox again would be to type in "How to view cookies Firefox" into Google.
+An example for Chrome would be to type in "How to view cookies Chrome" into a search engine.